 NEW DAY Thursdays 6:30-8:00pm at Browsers' Bookstore

-We are VERY excited to add some totally new Music Production classes to our lineup, taught by our dynamic new instructor, Jasmine Lumpkin, who just completed her music production degree at OSU and has an extensive music background.
+We are VERY excited to add some totally new Music Production courses to our lineup, taught by our dynamic new instructor, Jasmine Lumpkin, who just completed her music production degree at OSU and has an extensive music background.

 Learn how to make your own music!
 Record tracks and use sampling, looping, and effects to express yourself artistically.
 Students will produce a finished, professional piece of music.
 Each course begins with a basic introduction to the tools and theory, then dives into project-based learning.
-These classes are open to any middle or high school student and you do not need any musical experience.
+These courses are open to any middle or high school student and you do not need any musical experience.
 Classes are held in a lab setting and we provide the equipment and software.
-We expect these classes to fill quickly.
+We expect these courses to fill quickly.
 Each class is $156 ($78/month) which includes tuition and a lab fee.